 The SCR will stop conducting current.
 If disconnecting is not a positive voltage.

 Then, the positive voltage waveform comes to SCR1 again.
-It will start conduct currents again, this was reversed with a frequency 100 Hz.
+It will start conducting currents again, this was reversed with a frequency of 100 Hz.

 Battery level monitoring

 To begin with, the positive battery voltage flows through R2 to reduce current.
 And, C1 will filter a current to smooth.

 Second, the current flows through VR1 to divide voltage down.
 Then, the Zener diode-ZD1 pass an overvoltage to bias lead G of SCR2.

 We adjust a level of VR1 to set a full battery.
 Until voltage at negative of ZD1 is more than 6.8V or about 7.3V.